How to Create Symbolic Links in Ubuntu Linux

 Replicating a Directory Structure with Symbolic Links for Files

-While the ln command doesn’t create a single “recursive” symlink that dynamically reflects all contents of a target directory through one link, you can use commands like find in combination with mkdir and ln to create a mirrored directory structure where all original files are represented by symlinks in the new structure.
-This is useful for creating a linked copy of a complex directory tree.
+While the ln command doesn’t create a single “recursive” symlink that dynamically reflects all contents of a target directory through one link, you can use commands like find in combination with mkdir and ln to create a mirrored directory structure where symlinks represent all original files in the new structure.
+This approach proves useful for creating a linked copy of a complex directory tree.

 For example, to replicate the structure of /original/directory under /symlink/directory, with all files in the replicated structure being symlinks to their originals: